First week as QA Lead in a startup - 5 steps for 5 working days

 Finally, having good relationships makes you more influential.
 And influence is what you should aim for when you’re a leader.

-That’s it!
+And that’s it!
 To sum up, here we are with 5 things for 5 days of the first week as QA Lead:

 - Get the baseline